marksmccann/modality/README.md

 `isOpen()` | none | `boolean` | tells you if the modal is open or not `setTrigger()` | DOM Object | `instance` | sets a DOM object to open/close modal when clicked

-Get the instance of a modal and call it's methods manually.
+Get the instance of a modal and call it's methods manually:

 ```javascript

 // jQuery --
 var inst = $.modality.instances['yourModalId'];
 inst.open();